The best doctor gives the least medicines.

 The body can take in vitamin D in two ways: through exposure to sunlight and through supplements.
 It is found naturally in very few foods, and even the foods it is found in contain only small amounts of the nutrient.

-Some fish and dairy products do contain minimal amounts of the vitamin, but not nearly enough to meet the recommended daily intake.
+Some fish and dairy products do contain minimal amounts of vitamins, but not nearly enough to meet the recommended daily intake.
 For these reasons, many individuals aren’t getting enough vitamin D – when coupled with dietary gaps, lack of sunlight increases deficiency risk significantly.

 When we don’t get enough vitamin D, it may have some impacts on our mood and how we feel, but there are also underlying effects taking place which may not be readily observable.
 Vitamin D is produced by the body when a person’s bare skin is exposed to UV rays from sunlight.
 It is synthesized from cholesterol when this exposure takes place.
 Thereafter, the role of vitamin D takes many forms.